-As you wrap up on filing your tax return this year, the next step is obviously to pay any amount that is due (hopefully you owe IRS taxes, as tax refunds are a withholding tax blunder that results in interest-free loans to the federal government).
+This overview of how to pay your taxes online (to the IRS) has been updated for the 2024 tax season.
+As tax season begins and you subsequently wrap up filing your tax return before the tax deadlines, the next step is obviously to pay any amount that is due (hopefully you owe the IRS taxes, as tax refunds are getting back the withholding tax overpayments that had resulted in interest-free loans to the federal government).
 This year, you should consider paying your taxes online, and I’ll share how you can do it.

 Next, paying taxes online is quicker than by mail.
 Payments usually go through in a matter of days, not weeks, so you can more accurately control your checking account cash flow.
-Getting payment in quicker can also help prevent tax identity theft fraud.
+Getting payment in quicker can also help prevent tax identity theft fraud, as can using an IRS Identity Protection PIN, which are both available to all taxpayers (and recommended).

-And finally, paying taxes online provides instant confirmation and removes the uncertainty of getting your tax payment in by the IRS deadline.
+And, finally, paying taxes online provides instant confirmation and removes the uncertainty of getting your tax payment in by the IRS deadlines.
 With the IRS processing millions of returns and the not insignificant probability that your payment could get lost in the mail or worse, come into the hands of the wrong person.
-Paying your taxes online can help you avoid those rare, but significant risks.
+Paying your taxes online can help you avoid those rare but significant risks.

 Convinced?
 Then let’s cover how to pay your taxes online.